bbatsov/prelude/README.md

 You can learn Helm usage and key bindings following the guide. <kbd>C-c h</kbd> is Prelude's default prefix key for Helm.
 If you don't remember any key binding, append <kbd>C-h</kbd> after <kbd>C-c h</kbd> for a list of key bindings in Helm.

-By default, Helm won't activate these global key bindings, so you can use Helm along with Ido and Prelude's default commands:
+If you love Helm and want to use Helm globally with enhanced `helm-find-files`, `helm-buffer-lists`..., you will have to also add `(require 'prelude-helm-everywhere)`.
+When `prelude-helm-everywhere` is activated, Helm enables these global key bindings:

 Key binding        | Description
 -------------------|----------------------------------------------